b-esf/ValidateXmlUsingXsd/README.md

 TODO:
--Change from console to GUI
+-Change from console to GUI\r\n
--Allow user to choose XML and XSD files from any location.
+-Allow user to choose XML and XSD files from any location.\r\n